What Does it Take to Create IoT-based Post-Fracture Rehabilitation Control System

 Recommendations for a speedy development process

 Using motion tracking for medical purposes by using IoT wearables has been around for a few years and FitBit is the best example of a successful IoT adoption.
-Taking this a step further, the new innovations for post-fracture rehabilitation uses the same principle of motion tracking and combines this with video monitoring and messaging to create a complete system.
+Taking this a step further, the new innovations for post-fracture rehabilitation use the same principle of motion tracking and combine this with video monitoring and messaging to create a complete system.
 This is a great example of how a successful and useful IoT app can be made even more impactful.

 Having surgery to repair broken bones or muscle, tendon and ligament tears is stressful enough and it usually takes weeks or months to recover fully.
 The lengthy process to full rehabilitation is a long and sometimes painful journey.

 Innovations like the IoT-Based Solution to Control Post-Fracture Rehabilitation can allow both patients and physiotherapists to have efficient use of their time and effort.